SteffenKn/GitHub.JS-API/README.md

     - None

   - Returns
-    - A promise containing the data of the repository as JSON
+    - A promise containing the data of the repository
       - Type: JSON

 - asRepositoryData(): Promise<IRepositoryData>